Person painting a wall with a roller in a bright room

 Hand cutting in the ceiling line with an angled brush

-With the brush, first paint a ~2-inch band in the corners, along the ceiling line and around trim and outlets.
-Key trick: cut in and roll while the brushed paint is still wet; if the cut-in dries first, you’ll see a texture change (the “picture framing” effect).
+With the brush, paint a band about 2 inches wide into the corners, along the ceiling line, and around trim and outlets.
+The trick the pros swear by: cut in and roll while the brushed paint is still wet.
+Let the cut-in dry first and you’ll see the texture change where brush meets roller — the tell-tale “picture framing” that gives an amateur job away.

 Roll the wall